panoply/syncify/readme.md

 # CLI Usage

 Syncify ships with a powerful command line interface that supports prompt execution.
-If you have installed Syncify globally, you can call `syncify` (or `sync`) from any project but you should avoid this and instead install the module as a development dependency on a per-project basis.
-If you are using a package manager like [pnpm](https://pnpm.js.org/en/cli/install) you can simply call `pnpm syncify` (or `pnpm sync`) but if you are using npm or yarn then you may need to create reference script within your `package.json` file, for example:
+If you have installed Syncify globally, you can call `syncify` or `sync` from any project but you should avoid this and instead install the module as a development dependency on a per-project basis.

+If you are using a package manager like [pnpm](https://pnpm.js.org/en/cli/install) you can simply call `pnpm syncify` (or `pnpm sync`) but if you are using npm or yarn then you may need to create reference script within your `package.json` file, eg:

 ```json
 {